TMJPEngineering/Rules-Standard-Workflow/Github/README.md

 git push origin <branch-name> -f
 ```

-If you're branch is outdated to `dev`, run this command from developer stage:
+If you're branch is outdated to `dev`, run this command from Developer Stage:

 ```
 git rebase dev
 ```

-As well as the developer stage, if issue, hotfix or feature branches were outdated to the developer stage, run this command by example:
+As well as the Developer Stage, if issue, hotfix or feature branches were outdated to the Developer Stage, run this command by example:

 ```
 git rebase john-branch // Name of your branch